marcus-yeagle/grebble/README.md

 1. Install the app on your Pebble watch
 2. Open the Pebble app on your phone
-3. Go to the app settings for "Grok"
+3. Go to the app settings for "Grebble"
 4. Enter your xAI API key
 5. (Optional) Configure model and system message